kcflan/aws-dms-automation/README.md

 - ✅ Validates required environment variables.
 - ✅ Initializes the AWS DMS client.
 - ✅ Manages the replication tasks automatically.
-- ✅ Waits in a loop, while the status is updated to the screen every minute.
+- ✅ Waits in a loop, while the status is updated to the screen every 60 seconds (by default).

 ### 🚀 Purpose